 The Art of Sight-Reading (Part 1)

-As of this writing I have played piano for 46 years, having begun piano lessons one month before my seventh birthday.
+As of this writing I have played piano for 49 years, having begun piano lessons one month before my seventh birthday.
 Since I have studied piano for a long time and have taught piano for a long time (now for over 30 years), I have noticed big changes in the field of piano teaching and pedagogy.
 One of these changes is a new emphasis on the art or skill of sight-reading.
-When I was a piano student in the 1970s I recall that there were virtually no sight-reading books or manuals, or at least none of my teachers (a total of four from ages 7 to 17) ever assigned me sight-reading exercises; however, today there seems to be an unprecedented emphasis on sight-reading and a plethora of books and manuals.
-Over the past 10 years or so I have noticed that sight-reading has been so heavily emphasized by organizations like ABRSM, RCM, and TRINITY that many students — as well as many younger, less experienced teachers — seem to value this skill as much or more than the actual performance of music.
-This is wrong.
+When I was a piano student in the 1970s I recall that there were virtually no sight-reading books or manuals, or at least none of my teachers (a total of four from ages 7 to 17) ever assigned me sight-reading exercises.

 One does not become a speed-reader by reading manuals on how to become a better speed reader.
 Rather, one becomes a better speed-reader by simply reading a lot of books.
 Read 100 novels a year (about two per week) and one will automatically increase one’s reading ability and speed without even trying.
 One does not become a marathon runner by reading books on how to become a marathon runner.
 Rather, one becomes a marathon runner by running a consistently high number of miles per week.
-It stands to reason then, that one does not become a better piano sight-reader by playing four-bar snippets of badly composed music.
-Rather, one becomes a better sight-reader by actually learning lots of real music by the great masters.
+Therefore, it stands to reason that learning lots of music by the great masters will naturally make one a better sight-reader.
+This is why I am against the current trend of students working on three or four pieces a year.
+Piano students should learn at least 25 pieces a year.
+It is better to learn twenty pieces at a “5” than three pieces at a “10.”
 In my case, I learned many of the Bach Two-Part Inventions by the time I was 10 as well as most of Scott Joplin’s rags by the time I was 15.
-Of course, I did not perform these works flawlessly (as I was certainly no prodigy); however, between the ages of 10-17 I was constantly learning new Joplin rags or Bach Inventions, or other music that I had the sheets to, so that by the time I was in college I had already attained a very high level of ability in sight-reading.
-I look at students now and think how it is even possible to become proficient at sight-reading being that the average student today learns only around five pieces a year.
-I probably learned at least 100 pieces a year in my formative years.
+Of course, I did not perform these works flawlessly (as I was certainly no prodigy); however, between the ages of 10-17 I was constantly learning new Joplin rags or Bach Inventions, or other music that I was attracted to, so that by the time I was in college I had already attained a very high level of ability in sight-reading.
+I probably learned at least 50 pieces a year in my formative years.
 I literally ate up piano music!